 The Amgen Scholars Program at Stanford University is the centerpiece of the Stanford Summer Research Program (SSRP).
-The SSRP-Amgen Scholars Program is a research-intensive residential program that takes place on Stanford’s campus for a nine-week period from late June through Late August.
+The SSRP-Amgen Scholars Program is a research intensive residential program that takes place on Stanford’s campus for a nine-week period from late June through late August.
 Participants are matched with a PI and work in a lab for the duration of the program.
-Each scholar works with both a faculty member and a designated Lab Mentor to craft and/or work on a research project that is both challenging and feasible for the nine-week period.
-These scholars are expected to fully participate in all lab activities, including attending lab meetings, journal clubs, etc. The program culminates with a 2-day research symposium, where students present individual talks and posters on their summer projects in front of their peers, faculty, and lab mentors; this symposium is also open to the public.
+Each Scholar works with both a faculty member and a designated Research Mentor to craft and/or work on a research project that is both challenging and feasible for the nine-week period.
+Scholars are expected to fully participate in all lab activities, including attending lab meetings, journal clubs, etc. The program culminates with a 2-day research symposium, where Scholars present individual talks and posters on their summer projects to their peers, faculty, and lab mentors; this symposium is also open to the public.

 In addition to the research, our program also contains a strong mentorship component.
-Each participant joins a mentoring group led by a Stanford graduate student or post-doctoral fellow.
-Weekly group sessions expand students' knowledge of scientific fields and guide them in the process of applying to graduate school.
-The mentors also coach the students on how to present their data and help them polish their presentation skills, and train them to critically review and revise their own materials.
+Each participant joins a mentoring group led by a Stanford doctoral student.
+Weekly group sessions expand scholars’ knowledge of scientific fields and guide them in the process of applying to graduate school.
+The mentors also coach the Scholars on how to present their data, help them polish their presentation skills, and train them to critically review and revise their own materials.

-In addition to their lab work, students participate in weekly workshops, a GRE prep course (for the first 6 weeks only), as well as the occasional social outing.
+Additionally, Scholars participate in weekly workshops, faculty lectures, a GRE prep course, as well as social outings.
 Weekend destinations include the Santa Cruz Beach Boardwalk, San Francisco, and UCLA for the Amgen Symposium.